For some retailers, acquiring new customers is easy. The hard part can be delivering on promises—like having enough inventory to sell.

 - Can vendors supply enough inventory before demand increases?

-- Is your logistics team prepared for a large volume of new orders?
+- Is the logistics team prepared for a large volume of new orders?

-- Do you have enough retail associates to staff a busier store?
+- Are there enough retail associates to staff a busier store?

 5. Measure results

-Similarly, report back after the busy season passes.
-How accurate was the initial forecast you put together?
+Know the answers to questions such as: How accurate was the initial forecast put together?
 Did you serve more or fewer customers than expected?
 Did the store operations run smoothly throughout the busy period?
-Use those insights to create an accurate forecast and demand plan for next time.
+Such insights can help you create a more accurate forecast and demand plan for next time.

 Effective demand planning tips

-Demand planning software makes the process easier by collecting and analyzing data on your behalf.
-However, half of retailers say they’ve implemented a demand planning and forecasting system that needs improvement.
+Demand planning software makes the process easier by collecting and analyzing data so you won’t have to do it manually.
+In fact, about 50% of US retailers have implemented a demand planning and forecasting system that needs improvement.

 Make yours work harder by integrating the software with your online store.
 Demand and operations planning apps that work with Shopify stores include:

 Analyzing trends, preparing staff rotations, managing inventory budget—there’s a lot that goes into demand planning.
-Have someone own the process, such as a demand planner, whose sole responsibility is to estimate and prepare for fluctuations in customer demand.
+Have someone, such as a demand planner, own the process.
+That way, there is a point person with the sole responsibility of estimating and preparing for fluctuations in customer demand.
+Make sure the person is skilled in data and analytics, industry trends, and inventory management.

 💡 PRO TIP: When you use different platforms to run your online and retail stores, inventory discrepancies are more likely to happen as a result of both systems not being in sync with one another.
 This can lead to more frequent inventory counts to reconcile differences between your ecommerce platform and POS system’s inventory quantities and ensure stock levels are accurate.